Harmony-Exoskeleton/harmony_research_interface/README.md

    - Connect to the rosbridge server on your development machine
    - Start publishing joint states, sizes, and TF transforms
    - Advertise all Harmony services
+   - Subscribe to joint command topics for real-time control

 ### Step 6: Debug from Development Machine